Luxury travel to Tortuguero

 - All year round

-- The average daily temperature is 87f / 30.5c, and the drier months are February to March and September to October
+- The average daily temperature is 87f / 30.5c, and the drier months are January through to March

 - July to October is the turtle season